MLArtist/intent-detection-using-XLM-Roberta/README.md

 ### Training Instructions

-Check out the example notebook `Train.ipnb` in the `notebooks/` directory for detailed training and offline model evaluation.
+Use the example notebook `Train.ipynb` in the `notebooks/` directory for detailed training and offline model evaluation.

 ## Acknowledgments